Minneapolis Firefighter Kalimba Edwards Out To Prove She's 'Tough As Nails'

 “I want that to be on the loudspeaker of the station when I walk though, like, ‘Excuse me, people,'” she said.

-Edwards will watch the premiere with her family while her coworkers have a viewing party at the fire station.MORE NEWS: Minnesota Health Care Workers File Lawsuit Over Vaccine Mandates
+Edwards will watch the premiere with her family while her coworkers have a viewing party at the fire station.MORE NEWS: Charges Dropped Against Man Accused Of Murdering Minneapolis Toddler Since Key Witnesses Unavailable

 The new season of “Tough as Nails” premieres on CBS next Wednesday after “Survivor” at 8 p.m.